JavOrraca/Home/projects/proj-4.md

 * The Rams have a 53.6% chance of winning.

 **Acknowledgements**
-The main idea for the game simulation came from one of David Sheehan's GitHub repos, [Predicting Futbol Results With Statistical Modelling](https://dashee87.github.io/data%20science/football/r/predicting-football-results-with-statistical-modelling/).
+<br>The main idea for the game simulation came from one of David Sheehan's GitHub repos, [Predicting Futbol Results With Statistical Modelling](https://dashee87.github.io/data%20science/football/r/predicting-football-results-with-statistical-modelling/).